httpwg/wg-materials/ietf103/minutes.md

 Mark: I put in underscore, but maybe we should disallow it.

-Martin: I suspec anyone usign CGI Environment variable will reqrite dash.
+Martin: I suspect anyone using CGI Environment variable will rewrite dash.

 Mark: Period and plus seem useful.